JoeStrout/minibasic/README.md

 ## Sample Programs

 Included in the _programs/CC_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)).
-Some of these still don't work yet, but most of them do.
+Most of these should work now.

 I'm also starting a second collection of programs written specifically for MiniBASIC, or adapted from other sources.
 The programs/text subdirectory contains the first of these.
+It includes some AppleSoft programs that have not yet been updated to standard MiniBASIC.

 ## Try It Yourself!